-- 1. Violating the conditions of The Code of Ethics and Principles of Professional Conduct of the Education Profession of Florida dealing with student's rights to privacy, employee rights to privacy, or violating any other section of the Code: - Using, accessing, visiting, downloading, or transmitting inappropriate material, messages or images such as pornography, profanity or obscenity; - 3.
+- 1. Violating the conditions of The Code of Ethics and Principles of Professional Conduct of the Education Profession of Florida dealing with student's rights to privacy, employee rights to privacy, or violating any other section of the Code: - 2.
+Using, accessing, visiting, downloading, or transmitting inappropriate material, messages or images such as pornography, profanity or obscenity; - 3.
 Reposting personal communications without the author's consent; - 4.
 Copying, sending (uploading) or receiving (downloading) commercial software in violation of copyright law or other copyright protection of trademarked material: - 5.
 Using the network for financial gain or for any commercial or illegal activity; - 6.
 Using the network for political advertisement or political activity; - 7.
 Taking any actions that affect the ability of the District to retrieve or retain any information contained on the computer equipment, in the data network system or acting to modify any software or any data without specific written permission; - 8.
-Sending any student identifying information, via e-mail, over the network system (This action may be done only when the sender and receiver are members of the District's FirstClass e-mail.
-FirstClass e-mail is encrypted to protect the confidentiality of the message.);
+Sending any student identifying information, via e-mail, over the network system, may be done only when the sender and receiver are members of the District's adopted e-mail system;

 - Creating and/or forwarding advertisements chain letters, mass mailings, get rich quick schemes, and pyramid schemes to individual mailboxes and/or mailing lists; - 10.
 Gambling or conducting any illegal activity; - 11.
-Posting personal views on social, political, religious or other nonbusiness related matters; - 12.
+Posting personal views on social, political, religious or other nonbusiness related matters: - 12.
 Creating and/or forwarding messages, jokes, etc., which violate School Board harassment policies and/or create an intimidating or hostile environment. - VII.
 Sexting shall be prohibited.
 All acts of alleged sexting shall be reported to the appropriate legal authority. - VIII.
 The e-mail system and the hardware are owned by the District and are intended for District business use.
 Minor personal use of e-mail and the Internet by school district employees is acceptable, but should not interfere or conflict with District business.